Inappropriate Interviews and How to Handle Them

 - What year did you graduate from high school?
 Interviewers should avoid questions that may indicate your age.

-- What does your wife do for a living?
+- What does your spouse/partner do for a living?
 Are you planning to have a family?
 When?
 Do you have children or child-care responsibilities?
-These questions could be discriminatory, especially if asked just of women.
-Interviewers may ask if you can work the normal hours of the job, whether you are available for overtime (if overtime is a requirement of the position), and whether you have obligations that would prevent you from business travel.
+These questions could be discriminatory.
+Interviewers may ask if you can work the normal hours of the job, whether you are available for overtime (if overtime is a requirement of the position), and whether you have obligations that would prevent you from traveling for business.

 - Are you available for work on Saturdays or Sundays?
 Will you need personal time for particular religious holidays?
 Interviewers should not ask any questions about religion.
 If Saturday or Sunday is a required workday, interviewers may ask you if you will have a problem working on those days.